 What to write about

 You can write about almost anything that helps people in their cloud native journey.
-Tutorials, how-to guides, documentation and high-level overviews.
-On topics including but not limited to Kubernetes and containers in general, storage (inc. databases), machine learning, networking.
+This can include a variety of content, such as tutorials, how-to guides, in-depth documentation, and comprehensive overviews.
+While not limited to, popular subjects often revolve around Kubernetes, container technology, storage solutions (including databases), machine learning, and networking.

 Original content only